Booklinks for Collectors

 If your interest is contemporary fiction in the United States you will also want to look at:

 Miscellaneous Resources Database of Award-Winning Children's Literature.
-We are interested in encouraging individual taste. so we have reservations when it comes to children's book awards.
-Certainly, fine books for children existed prior to 1921 and if children lose the ability to "translate" from the language of an earlier era, it will only reinforced our present-centeredness....Be that as it may, this frequently updated site is quite amazing:
+We are interested in encouraging individual taste. so we have reservations when it comes to children's book awards, but this site lists a huge variety.
+Certainly, fine books for children existed prior to 1921 and if children lose the ability to "translate" from the language of an earlier era, it will only reinforced our present-centeredness....Be that as it may, this meticulously updated site is quite amazing:

 Caring for books